maryvilledev/cnvm/README.md

 >**Note**: Configuration requires the root user's SSH key.
 If you're using AWS or another provider that doesn't make root the default user, set up a key for root now and use that for these steps.

->**Note 2**: Each of the CNVM nodes must be able to reach each other over 22/tcp, 6783/tcp and 6783/udp
+>**Note 2**: Each of the target cnvm nodes must be able to reach each other over 22/tcp, 6783/tcp and 6783/udp
+             The install host must be able to reach each of the cnvm targets over 22/tcp

-1. Pull the deployment container from DockerHub: `docker pull gonkulatorlabs/cnvm`
+1. On the install host, pull the deployment container from DockerHub: `docker pull gonkulatorlabs/cnvm`
 2. Run the container with the following flags:
     -  `-v /path/to/ROOT/ssh/key:/keys/priv` | Map the node's **root** ssh key to `/keys/priv`
     -  `-v /path/to/ROOT/ssh/key.pub:/keys/pub` | Map the node's **root** ssh public key to `/keys/pub`